Stepheng753/NextDoorScraper/README.md

 -   Automated login to Nextdoor
 -   Scrolls to load more posts
--   Scrapes post data (name, text, location, time, link)
+-   Scrapes post data (name, text, time, link)
 -   Saves results to a timestamped `.txt` file
 -   Optionally emails the results as an attachment